 Eat the carbs, and don’t make yourself feel guilty for it.

 8. To Look Good, You Also Need to Feel Good.

-If your diet is awful, sleep is poor and stress is high, how do you expect to look healthy?
+If your diet is awful, your sleep is poor and stress is high, how do you expect to look healthy?

 It’s called balance.

 As well as exercising and implementing a healthier diet, sleep and managing stress are also just as important for body composition and fat loss.
-As soon as you start feeling better, sleeping better, and reducing stress levels you should also start to look better.
+As soon as you start feeling better, sleeping better, and reducing your stress levels you should also start to look better.